rcwoshimao/cse15l-lab-reports/cse15l-lab1-report.md

 ## Step 1: Using terminal within VS Code
 <ol>
-<li> To download VS Code, go to the [Visual Studio Code Website](https://code.visualstudio.com) .
+<li> To download VS Code, go to the [visual studio code website](https://code.visualstudio.com) .
 Follow the instructions and download it to your device, according to your operating system.
 <img src = "" alt = "VS Code website">
 </li>